 Daughenbaugh said he was glad to learn the county intended to recoup its share of the expense.
 Earlier, he had asked rhetorically if the commissioners also planned to do something about Parker Water and Sanitation's water storage tank, which blew in under strong winds Sunday.

-The commissioners decided to delay appropriating funds from the county's contingency fund for abatement of the rock hazard until the town of Castle Rock presents the county with a voucher for the expense.
+The commissioners decided to delay appropriating funds from the delay appropriating funds from the county's contingency fund for abatement of the rock hazard until the town of Castle Rock presents the county with a voucher for the expense.

 The contractor's bid for removing the rock is \$18,359.88.
 The county's share therefore would be about \$5,919.

 DANCE AND FXERCISE CLASSES

 Parker Community Center

 Jazzercise .......
 6:00 p.m.
 Country Western Swing 7:00 p.m.

 Classes Begin Fri.
 Jan 29 for

 10 Weeks Dance Classes -\$25.00 Call Marilyn Olen

 771-5915

 for reservations or information about a JAZZERCISE group in your home.

 Castle Rock Vision Clinic

 One Stop Family Eye Care

 - ★ Eye Examinations

 - \ Specializing in Contact Lenses

-- ★ Eve Glasses
+- ★ Eye Glasses

 Same Day Service in Most Cases

 688-0290 121 Wilcox - Castle Rock

 . . . cheese

 Continued from Page 1

 representing consumers, the poor and the elderly, President Ronald Reagan Dec.
 22 authorized the release of 30 million pounds of cheese nationwide.

 One third of Colorado's share of

 the 30 million pounds of cheese is to go to the Colorado Food Clearinghouse, while two-thirds is to go to individual counties.
 The go to individual counties.
-The Colorado Food Clearinghouse is a nonprofit organization which solicits edible, but not saleable, food from the food industry for distribution to counties needing food for emergency
+The Colorado Food Clearinghouse is a nonprofit organization which solicits edible, but not saleable, food from the control of the color of the colo the food industry for distribution to counties needing food for emergency

 State got 1 percent of cheese

-Ron Mikesell, director of the food Ron Mikesell, director of the food assistance programs for the Colorado Department of Social Services, said Colorado's total allotment of cheese will be 383,200 pounds, approximately 1 percent of the total
+Ron Mikesell, director of the food assistance programs for the Colorado Department of Social Services, said Colorado's total allotment of cheese will be 383,200 pounds, approximately 1 percent of the total supplies charge released.

+surplus cheese released.
-rhe U.S. Department of Agriculture will pay for shipment of cheese in minimum loads of 33,500 pounds to

-the first distribution points of Denver, Colorado Springs and Pueblo.
+The U.S. Department of Agriculture will pay for shipment of cheese in minimum loads of 33,500 pounds to the first distribution points of Denver, Colorado Springs and Pueblo.
 Groups who would like to volunteer to pick up the cheese at the central distributing points are being asked to contact their local county officials, Mikesell said.

-Jim Baldwin, president of King popers, has volunteered King Soopers, has volunteered King Soopers' trucks to transport some of the cheese to the Western Slope.
+Jim Baldwin, president of King popers, has volunteered King Soopers, has volunteered King Soopers' trucks to transport some of the cheese to the Western Slope. the cheese to the Western Slope.

 Asked when he expects the cheese to be available for pickup at the central distributing points, Mikesell said, "The last week in February or the first week in March."

-This is the first time since the 1960s that his division, which usually distributes food to schools child are

-distributes food to schools, child care centers and other institutions, has been involved in the distribution of food for needy families, Mikesell said

-Surplus food used to be distributed to families under the old "needy families program," but that program was dropped in favor of an expanded food stamp program, he added
+This is the first time since the 1960s that his division, which usually distributes food to schools, child care centers and other institutions, has been involved in the distribution of food for needy families, Mikesell said. said Surplus food used to be distributed to families under the old "needy families program," but that program was dropped in favor of an expanded food stamp program, he added.

 Save on these Food Specials USE OUR BUDGET SAVER CARDS On Our Weekly Advertised Specials!
-Receive one BUDGET SAVER Coupon with each \$5 purchase Check our LOW PRICES on U.S.D.A.
+Receive one BUDGET SAVER Coupon with each '5 purchase Check our LOW PRICES on U.S.D.A.
 CHOICE BEEF-Sides-Quarters-Whole

 TOILET TISSUE

 One Budget Saver Coupon

 Tuf n' Ready

 PAPER TOWELS Jumbo Rolls

 With One Budget

-With

 Mazola

 CORN OIL

 32 oz.

-One Budget Coupon
+One Budget Coupon With

-With

-One Budget

-Saver Coupor

 MAYONAISE

+With One Budget Saver Coupoi

 Several other BUDGET SAVER items on special this week!

 Prices Good Jan.
 27 thru Feb.
-2

-Rights Limited
+2 Rights Limited